My analysis to Iranian and Yemeni cruise missiles

-The story of the "Quds" cruise missiles began on 03 December 2017 with an
+The story of the "Quds" cruise missiles began on 03 December 2017 with

-that was published by the Houthis.
+video that was published by the Houthis.

-The launch point must have been done
+The launch point must have been done far

-far in the Saudi Arabian desert, otherwise the target would not have been
+in the Saudi Arabian desert, otherwise the target would not have been

 reached.
 For this version speaks, because can be seen in the video, the